New Zealand Attitudes and Values Study

 The New Zealand Attitudes and Values Study (NZAVS) is a longitudinal study conducted in New Zealand.
 The NZAVS was started in 2009 by Chris Sibley, a professor in psychology at the University of Auckland.
 The NZAVS was inspired by major social surveys conducted internationally, such as the National Election Studies, the World Values Survey and the General Social Survey, and aims to provide a similar resource for New Zealand.
-As of November 8, 2016, the NZAVS research team had published 100 peer reviewed publications using data from the study.
+As of January 29, 2024, the NZAVS research team had published over 250 peer reviewed publications using data from the study.

 Sample details

 Questionnaires

 The NZAVS uses a self-report inventory to collect information.
 The questionnaire is administered via both postal mail and an online survey.
 The NZAVS includes a large range of scales including those measuring self-esteem, national and personal wellbeing, satisfaction with life, religious beliefs, personality, psychological distress, ideologies, political and environmental attitudes.